 Here’s another wreath to add to the tutorials on the blog – this time for a wheat type wreath.
-I used grasses from our yard (Karl Forester Feather Reed Grass).
+I used grasses from our yard.
 Last year I was considering making a wreath from these grasses that end up in the yard waste bin but thought it would be too tedious a project.

 It’s not actually tedious but you do need quite a bit of material to make.
-Here is a step by step look at how I made this wheat wreath following the same method at the other wreath tutorials using Eucalyptus, Boxwood, and Blue Spruce.
+Here is a look at how I made this wheat wreath following the same method at the other wreath tutorials using Eucalyptus, Boxwood, and Blue Spruce.

 - Paddle Wire

-Collect your materials, I selectively clipped from our Feather Reed Grasses so that there’s still lots in the yard.
+Collect your materials.
 The grasses are messy so give them a good shake before bringing them inside the house to work.
 Better yet, make it outside!

 Here is the finished product – simple & made from materials in the yard.
 I like the colour combination against the grey door.
 Here it is against black too.